Jarnomer/pipex-error-tester/README.md

 ## 🛠️ Installation

 GNU `bash` is required to use the tester. `Valgrind` support is detected.

-Also some test need `gcc` to compile test programs.
+Also some test need `gcc`.

 Clone the repository into your pipex directory: